ckan/ckanext-harvest/README.rst

       harvester fetch_consumer
         - starts the consumer for the fetching queue

+      harvester import [{source-id}]
+        - perform the import stage with the last fetched objects, optionally belonging to a certain source.
+          Please note that no objects will be fetched from the remote server.
+          It will only affect the last fetched objects already present in the database.

 The commands should be run from the ckanext-harvest directory and expect a development.ini file to be present.
 Most of the time you will specify the config explicitly though::